 It’s also an historical record: there are two major changes over the 40,000 years the rock art was made – the Ice Age and a change in the sea level.
 As a result you can see different animals in the rock art: you see kangaroos and emus in the earlier art, and fish and turtles in the later art.
 You can also see extinct fauna, like the Tasmanian tiger.

-This is a site of archaeological and cultural significance as important as Macchu Picchu in Peru or Yosemite National Park in the United States.
+This is a site of archaeological and cultural significance as important as Macchu Picchu in Peru or Yosemite National Park in the US.
 I hope that in a wider public recognition of this place that it will lead to, rightly, World Heritage recognition and protection through the UNESCO convention.”

 Sharyn’s mother was just four years old when she was taken from her family and sent to Mogumber mission in Western Australia.
 She shares her story about the profound impact the loss of a language can have on Indigenous cultural identity.